Direwolf20-MC/BuildingGadgets/README.md

 If instead you'd like to do some heavy lifting and get your hands dirty, check out our [Contribution Guide](https://github.com/Direwolf20-MC/BuildingGadgets/blob/master/CONTRIBUTION.md) to see how we work, our programming style and all of the do's and don'ts when submitting your [brand new Pull Request](https://github.com/Direwolf20-MC/BuildingGadgets/compare).

-We have a [Discord](https://discord.gg/qqUUtu3) server if you need some help or if you're planning any Major changes that you'd like to get signed off on before putting time into writing the code.
+We have a [Discord](https://discord.gg/qqUUtu3) server if you need some help or if you're planning any major changes that you'd like to get signed off before putting time into writing the code.

 ## Credit
-An especially big thanks to all of our [contributors](https://github.com/Direwolf20-MC/BuildingGadgets/graphs/contributors) for the continued support, bug reports and PR's.
-All of the [Forge Guys](https://github.com/orgs/MinecraftForge/people) and the creators off Minecraft (Duh)
+An especially big thanks to all of our [contributors](https://github.com/Direwolf20-MC/BuildingGadgets/graphs/contributors) for the continued support, bug reports (issues) and PR's.
+All of the [Forge Guys](https://github.com/orgs/MinecraftForge/people) and the creators of Minecraft (*Duh*)

 [License MIT](License.md)